 The De Anza Nursing Department is changing its program admittance policy for students in the United States on visas to align the Department’s requirements with that of the California Board of Registered Nursing (BRN).
 Currently. the BRN requires that all applicants for the NCLEX-RN licensure exam, to become an RN in California, must have a U.S. Social Security Number (SSN).
 Some students here on visas have obtained a federal employer identification number or taxpayer number.
 These alternate numbers are NOT accepted by the BRN for individual RN licensure.
 The BRN will only process applications for the licensure exam for individuals that have a SSN.

-Starting with the Spring 2012 quarter, the Nursing Department requires that students meet the same BRN SSN requirement for admittance to the nursing program.
-Students without SSNs may continue to apply to the program and remain on the waiting list according to the posted RN Program Waiting List procedures.
-This should be done with the understanding that they must meet the SSN requirement in order enter the nursing program.
+Starting with the Spring 2012 quarter, the Nursing Department requires that all students meet the same BRN SSN requirement for admittance to the nursing program.
+Students without SSNs may not apply to the De Anza Nursing program.
+Without a SSN, students will not be allowed to take the state licensing exam, NCLEX.

 Procedures for staying on the RN Program Waiting List are documented in the Waiting List announcement present at all times on the De Anza Nursing Department web site.
 Please contact the Nursing Department if you have further questions.
 Refer to the Contact Us page for contact info.

-The exam registration process can be found in the Program Information and Evolve Reach Admission Assessment Exam Registration Instructions documents on the Nursing Program Information page (link to the left).
+The exam registration process can be found in the Program Information and HESI/Evolve Reach Admission Assessment Exam Registration Instructions documents on the Nursing Program Information page (link to the left).

-Please try to take the exam prior to January for the January 15, 2013 application period deadline.
+You must take the exam prior to the application period deadline.
 Please review the testing registration procedure in the Program Information document on the Nursing Program Information web page, even if you have previously read this material.

-A 3rd Edition of the Evolve Reach Admission Assessment Exam Review is available.
+A 4th Edition of the HESI Admission Assessment Exam Review is available.
 It can be purchased online at Amazon.com and other booksellers.
 See the Program Information document accessible from the Nursing Program Information page of this web site for details about the book.
 This book is not thorough enough to be a complete study resource.
 You will need to study other materials, such as your Anatomy & Physiology text, to ensure success on this exam.
 The book has some vocabulary lists, math tables, and an overview of exam content, as well as practice questions/tests.
-One copy of the book is now available to checkout for 24 hrs by De Anza Students with student IDs in the Reserved Books section of the De Anza Library (http://www.deanza.edu/library/).
-A copy is also available to use, but not check out, in the Allied Health and Nursing Resource Center (Bldg S-8, Room S-82, 408-864-8687).
+One copy of the book is now available to checkout for 3 days by De Anza Students in the Reserved Books section of the De Anza Library (http://www.deanza.edu/library/).

 Currently REQUIRED tests with scores: